amecava/tensorflow/extension/README.md

 ## Deploy to Microcontroller

-The following instructions will help you build the sample for the STM32F7 using using STM32CubeIDE.
+The following instructions will help you build the sample for the STM32F7 using STM32CubeIDE.

 Navigate into the tensorflow directory and run the Makefile in the TensorFlow Lite for Microcontrollers directory: